becca-bear/Bellabeat-Case-Study/README.md

-Let's see if there is a relationship between the total calories burned vs the total steps.
+Let's see if there is a relationship between the total Calories burned vs the Total Steps:

 ```